DamiennFl/DamiennFl/README.md

 - 🔭 I’m currently working on leveraging machine learning to create a WDK for medical sensors.
-- 🌱 I’m currently learning Python Computer Vision.
+- 🌱 I’m currently learning network and verification stuff through my Raspberry Pi.
 - 👯 I’m looking to collaborate on Java and Python projects.
 - 📫 How to reach me: